-January 15th, 2025……………….…...............March, 2025 (Exact date not set at this time)
+January 15th, 2027……………….…...............March, 2027 (Exact date not set at this time)

+***The dates provided here are an estimation only as the 2026 and 2027 board meeting dates have not been scheduled at this time.
+This section shall be further updated once these dates are made available.***

 OHFA will conduct a thorough review and make funding recommendations based on the documentation submitted.
 All Applications will be considered and acted upon by the OHFA Board of Trustees.